 Upper GI Series

 Upper GI is a series of x-rays of the upper digestive system.
 A barium solution is used to help make clearer images of the esophagus.
-These images may show hiatal hernias, ulcers, or tightening of the esophagus.
+These images may show a hiatal hernia , ulcers, or an esophageal stricture .

 Manometry can be done in a doctor's office.
 A specialized tube is passed through the mouth into the esophagus.
 The tube can measure the amount of pressure created by muscles throughout the esophagus.

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.